Kenai Fjords National Park, waterfalls, creeks, and towering mountains… Get ready for an unforgettable one day Seward itinerary.

 - The Best Outdoor Places in and near Anchorage

-- Kenai Fjord National Park from the Deck of a Boat
+- Kenai Fjord National Park from a Boat